AnnabelLarge/installing-tensorflow/README.md

 Using pytorch dataloaders:
 ---------------------------
 I use pytorch dataloaders with Jax models, so I chose to install pytorch.
-Technically this replaces current cuda install with cuda 12.1 (which is what pytorch ships with).
+Technically this installs cuda 12.1 (which is what pytorch ships with).
 As long as jax can run, I'm not too pressed about this.
 Uninstall tensorflow: `pip uninstall tensorflow`.
 Install using the Pip instructions at: https://pytorch.org/get-started/locally/
 Final jax environment at: `jax_env.yml`